Kamalakshan/Ionic-OCR-MyKad/README.md

 # README #
-*There are documentations in Docs folder as in Power point.It is A-Z how to use this plugin and the options available.*
+OCR is a very popular solution for customer registration in Telecom industry as it made the registration process simple, smooth, efficient, and effective with few taps.
-Please refer to the this link for more detail how to get git the OCR files into your Ionic project, https://github.com/BlinkID/blinkid-phonegap.
+This solution can apply in other industries as well.
+This is just one of example that has been implemented so far.It supports more than MyKad.
+Other types of cards also support which include driving license, passport, and so on. *There are documentations in Docs folder as in Power point file.It is A-Z how to use this plugin and the options available.*
-I will provide screenshot later on.
+I will provide the screenshots later on.